C-GLISp: Preference-Based Global Optimization under Unknown Constraints with Applications to Controller Calibration: Optimization Benchmarks

+Different optimization methods can be used to solve problem~\eqref{eq:xNp1} efficiently either via derivative-free~\cite{RS13}, or derivative based algorithms.

+C-GLISp updates the surrogates $\hat f$, $\surr{G}$, and $\surr{S}$, and the exploration function $z_N(\parvec)$, by iteratively suggesting a new point $\parvec_{N+1}$ to test, and by receiving feedback from the decision-maker in terms of feasibility, overall satisfaction, and preferences between pairs of experiments.
+Algorithm~\ref{algo:idwgopt-pref} summarizes the proposed method.

-\section{Optimization benchmarks}
+\section{Optimization Benchmarks}

-This section reports tests of C-GLISp on three constrained global optimization benchmarks to illustrate its effectiveness in solving global optimization problems with unknown constraints.
-Computations are run on an Intel i7-8550U 1.8-GHz CPU laptop with 8GB of RAM.
+We test C-GLISp on three constrained global optimization benchmarks to illustrate its effectiveness in solving optimization problems with unknown constraints.
+Computations are performed on an Intel i7-8550U 1.8-GHz CPU laptop with 8GB of RAM.
 The Latin hypercube sampling method~\cite{MBC79} (\emph{lhsdesign} function of the \emph{Statistics and Machine Learning Toolbox} of MATLAB~\cite{matlabStaML}) is used in the initial sampling phase of C-GLISp.
+Particle Swarm Optimization (PSO)~\cite{VV09} is used to minimize the acquisition function as in~\eqref{eq:xNp1}.

 C-GLISp is compared to the original GLISp and to PBO (with \emph{expected improvement} as acquisition function)~\cite[Section 2.3]{brochu2007active}.
 For numerical benchmarks, C-GLISp, GLISp, and PBO assign the preferences on pairwise comparisons based on the combined assessments of the objective function value, feasibility, and performance satisfaction.
-For each test function, depending on the problem formulation, a maximum of three types of queries are obtained when we use C-GLISp, which are the preference relation ($\pi$), the feasibility label ($G$), and the satisfaction label ($S$).
-In contrast, GLISp and PBO only rely on the preference relation $\pi$.
-It is worth noticing that the exact evaluation of the objective function and the constraints (feasibility and satisfactory outcomes) for these numerical benchmarks are unknown to the algorithms and are only used to construct a synthetic decision-maker.
+For each test function, depending on the problem formulation, a maximum of three types of queries is obtained when using C-GLISp, which are the preference relation ($B$), the feasibility label ($G_F$), and the satisfaction label ($S_F$).
+In contrast, GLISp and PBO only rely on the preference relation $B$.
+The goal of the comparison between C-GLISp and GLISp is to check if accounting the feasibility and/or satisfactory information explicitly in the acquisition function can encourage safe exploration from the comparisons.
+It is worth noting that the exact evaluation of the objective function and the constraints (feasibility and satisfactory outcomes) for these numerical benchmarks are unknown to the algorithms and are only used to construct a synthetic decision-maker.